11 May 2025

 ASERI NEWSLETTER Box landing page 992 x 560 - 16

-Whether this statement proves accurate or not, its meaning lies in what it reflects: a renewed tendency to interpret global politics through a strictly geopolitical lens — a lens that reduces international complexity to rival power blocs and shifting balances of influence.
+In a recent interview with The Economist, U.S. journalist and podcaster Tucker Carlson remarked: “If Europe is not an ally of the United States, then China rules the world.”
+Whether or not this claim proves accurate, its significance lies in what it reflects: a renewed tendency to interpret global politics through a narrowly geopolitical lens—one that reduces international complexity to rival power blocs and shifting balances of influence.